europaphp/skeleton/src/Europa/App/readme.md

     <?php

-    $app->getServiceContainer()->modules[] = new Europa\App\Module('module-name', [
+    $myModule = new Europa\App\Module('module-name', [
+        'bootstrapperPrefix' => 'Bootstrapper\\',
-        'bootstrapperNs' => 'Bootstrapper',
+        'bootstrapperSuffix' => '',
         'config'             => 'configs/config.json',
         'routes'             => 'configs/routes.json',
-        'src'            => 'src',
+        'srcPaths'           => 'src',
+        'viewPaths'          => 'views',
+        'requiredModules'    => [],
+        'requiredExtensions' => [],
+        'requiredClasses'    => [],
-        'views'          => 'views'
+        'requiredFunctions'  => []
     ]);

-By default, if you only specify a module name, the default module config shown above is used.
+There are a few different ways to add your module to the application instance.
+The easiest, if you are using the default module configuration is to pass it as part of the application configuration.
+Failing this, you can append it using only its name:

+    $app[] = 'module-name';

+You can add it by name and pass it a configuration:

+    $app['module-name'] = [
+        // config
+    ];

+    $app['module-name'] = 'path/to/config.json';

+Or you can add the instance:

+    $app[] = new Europa\App\Module('module-name', 'path/to/config.json');

+#### bootstrapperPrefix

+By default, the bootsrapper class for the module is derived from a classname format of the module name.
+For example, `module-name` would become `ModuleName`.
+The prefix is prepended to this in order to allow the namespacing of module bootstrappers.

+#### bootstrapperSuffix

+Specifies the suffix to append to the module bootstrapper classname during resolution.

+#### config

+Specifies the user-configuration for the module.
+This can be anything that the `Europa\Config\Config` component can take in its constructor such as a raw array of configuration values.
+By default, this is a relative path to the module JSON configuration file.

+#### routes

+The module routes that get applied to the main router.
+This value can be anything that can be passed to `Europa\Router\Router->import()` such as a PHP array of routes.
+By default, this is a relative path to a routes JSON file.

+#### srcPaths

+The path, or paths, relative to the module directory that class files are autoloaded from.
+Defaults to `src`.

+#### viewPaths

+The path, or paths, relative to the module directory that view files are loaded from.
+Defaults to `views`.

+#### requiredModules

+Specifies the modules that this module requires in order to function.
+These modules are checked for existence and bootstrapped prior to bootstrapping the dependent module.
+If the required modules cannot be resolved, an exception is raised.

+#### requiredExtensions

+You can specify if your module requires any extensions in order to function.
+If any of the specified extensions are not found, an exception is raised.

+#### requiredClasses

+Like extensions, you can also require that some classes exist in order for your module to function.
+If they are not found… you get the point.

+#### requiredFunctions

+Aaaand like classes, you can require some functions be defined.
+Exceptions are thrown, etc.

 ### Bootstrapping

 Modules are bootstrapped using a bootstrapper class.
-By default, the bootstrapper is contained under the `Bootstrapper` namespace and the class name is the same name as your module, but camel-cased.
+By default, the bootstrapper is contained under the `Bootstrapper` namespace and the class name is the same name as your module, but camel-capped.
 This means the bootstrapper for `module-name` would be `Bootstrapper\ModuleName`.

+For more information on how bootstrappers work, see the documentation for the `Europa\Bootstrapper` component.

 ### Configuration

 Module configuration is taken from the `configs/config.json` file.
 This can be changed by updating the `config` configuration option.

 The options from this file are imported to the main configuration and organised in a namespace defined by the module name.
-You can access it as follows:

-    $app->getServiceContainer()->config->modules['module-name'];
+No doubt you will need to access the configuration on your module.

+You can get a single value from your module:

+    $app['module-name']['my-config-option'];

+Or you can get the whole config object:

+    $app['module-name']->config();

 ### Routes